d-xo/weird-erc20/readme.md

 *example*: [TransferFee.sol](./src/TransferFee.sol)

-## Balance Modifications Outside of Transfers (a.k.a rebasing)
+## Balance Modifications Outside of Transfers (rebasing / airdrops)

-Some tokens may make arbitrary balance modifications outside of transfers (e.g. Ampleforth style rebasing tokens).
+Some tokens may make arbitrary balance modifications outside of transfers (e.g. Ampleforth style rebasing tokens, or Compound style airdrops of governance tokens).

 Some smart contract systems cache token balances (e.g. Balancer, Uniswap-V2), and arbitrary modifications to underlying balances can mean that the contract is operating with outdated information.

-In the case of Uniswap-V2, the Ampleforth team ensures that `sync` is called as part of the rebase procedure for some Uniswap pools ([details](https://www.ampltalk.org/app/forum/technology-development-17/topic/supported-dex-pools-61/)).
+In the case of Ampleforth, some Balancer and Uniswap pools are special cased to ensure that the pool's cached balances are atomically updated as part of the rebase prodecure ([details](https://www.ampltalk.org/app/forum/technology-development-17/topic/supported-dex-pools-61/)).

 *example*: TODO: implement an example rebasing token